leon4rd/test/README.md

-## I went to the doctor today and he told me I had type A blood but it was a type O.
+## What did the calculator say to the student?
+You can count on me.